 - SIS website

-- Application (Apply by June 1st.
-Students who miss this deadline can apply until June 12th for the following courses: Italian (all levels), Art History: The Middle Ages, & Cultural Anthropology).
+- Application (Apply by June 1 for all courses or by June 12 for the following courses: Italian (all levels), Art History: The Middle Ages, & Cultural Anthropology).

 Cost sheets for the four program options can be found below: